Rough Ridge: hiking the Tanawha Trail at Grandfather Mountain

-Hike the Tanawha Trail to Rough Ridge, a rocky, angular precipice that offers exceptional summit views in the shadow of Grandfather Mountain.
+Hike the Tanawha Trail at Rough Ridge, a rocky, angular precipice that offers exceptional summit views of Grandfather Mountain and the Linn Cove Viaduct, just off the Blue Ridge Parkway near Boone, NC.

-The Rough Ridge hike ascends a jagged, rocky terrain near Grandfather Mountain, soaring to simply breathtaking views.
-It’s a short hike, but an exceptionally rewarding one.
+The Rough Ridge Trail ascends through a jagged, rocky terrain at Grandfather Mountain, soaring to simply breathtaking views.
+And while it’s a short hike, it’s an exceptionally rewarding one.
 Photo-worthy views, far-flung horizons, dramatically rocky and jagged terrain, and lush flora are abundant throughout the hike, making Rough Ridge one of our all-time Parkway favorites.

 The hike follows a short spur to the Tanawha Trail, a 13.5 mile stretch of trail that explores the flanks of Grandfather Mountain. (“Tanawha”, translated from Cherokee, means ‘fabulous hawk’, a fitting name for a trail that scores sublime, soaring views and dips into shady coves and valleys along its length.)
 The hike follows the Tanawha Trail southwest, ascending through a dense, rocky forest to a series of wood boardwalks and stairs.
 Carving through switchbacks, the trail ascends to an immense, towering outcrop at the Rough Ridge summit, scoring incredible vistas.

-Rough Ridge is a ultra-popular hike, so expect company from fellow hikers on all but the earliest midweek mornings.
+This is one of the Blue Ridge Parkway’s most popular hikes, so expect fellow hikers on all but the earliest midweek mornings.
 The exceptional views more than make up for the trail traffic, though.
-And be prepared to stay awhile… with views like these, you’ll want to soak up some sun and hang out for bit.
+And be prepared to stay awhile… with views like these, you’ll want to soak up some sun and snap more than a few photos.

 Rough Ridge on the Blue Ridge Parkway: the hike

-The hike departs the Rough Ridge Overlook on the Blue Ridge Parkway, located at MP 302.8 (view maps and driving directions).
+The hike departs from the Rough Ridge Overlook on the Blue Ridge Parkway, located at MP 302.8 (view maps and driving directions).
 The hike follows a short spur trail, hiking northwest and climbing wood and rock stairs through a shady forest.
-Reaching the Tanawha Trail at .05 mile, the hike turns left, crossing a wooden span bridge over a Wilson Creek tributary.
-The trail climbs through a mossy, shady, rocky forest filled with fern and rhododendron.
+The hike reaches the Tanawha Trail and turns left, crossing a wooden span bridge over a Wilson Creek tributary.
+The trail climbs through a mossy, shady, rocky terrain filled with fern and rhododendron.

 The forest’s dense canopy suddenly opens, and the dramatic views begin to unfold.
-The hike ascends a series of wooden stairs and boardwalks beginning at .25 mile, climbing elevation to increasingly stunning views.
+The hike begins to ascend a series of wooden stairs and boardwalks at .25 mile, climbing elevation to increasingly stunning views.

 The trail continues the climb, ducking through dense thickets of mountain laurel and climbing over rocky terrain.
 Views open again at .4 mile just before the trail carves through a series of switchbacks, making the final ascent to the Rough Ridge summit.

 The hike reaches the summit area at just over .5 mile, where anchored cables guide the way to the summit’s enormous rock outcrop.
-Views are abundant, stretching northwest to Grandfather Mountain’s Calloway Peak, west to the Linn Cove Viaduct, and south toward Linville Gorge.
+Views are abundant, stretching northwest to Grandfather Mountain’s Calloway Peak, west to the Linn Cove Viaduct, and south toward Linville Gorge and Beacon Heights.

-Departing the summit, the hike retraces its outbound steps on the Tanawha Trail, dropping elevation to return to the Rough Ridge Overlook parking area.
+Departing the craggy mountaintop, the hike retraces its outbound steps on the Tanawha Trail, dropping elevation to return to the Rough Ridge Overlook parking area.
 The hike reaches the trailhead at 1.2 miles, completing the adventure.

 More Grandfather Mountain hiking adventures